johmar-22/tjeecc-2d-rank-stability/README.md

 # Rank stability of two-dimensional transistor channel screening under first-principles uncertainty

-Analysis code and derived data for the manuscript of the same name
+Analysis code and derived data for the manuscript

 Computational screening of 2D channel materials is normally reported as a ranked list of single-valued figures of merit.
 This repository tests whether that **ordering** survives the